 Career Change: Banking to Salon Owner

 Sarah went back to school at 47 years old.
-She resigned from her job at Wells Fargo Bank in May 2009, took a summer break, then entered the Aveda Institute Minneapolis to get her cosmetology license in October of the same year.
+She resigned from her job at Wells Fargo Bank in May, took a summer break, then entered the Aveda Institute Minneapolis to get her cosmetology license in October of that same year.
 She'd received her bachelor's degree in Economics from the University of Minnesota back in 1990.

 "It's not exactly graduate school, but I've opened a salon and have had a very successful shop for a few years now.
 I've been so much happier in my new vocation.
 It's my dream job and it's absolutely what I was meant to do.

 "Too old for school?
 Absolutely not!
 I was anxious about going to school with kids half my age, but I was also a more dedicated and serious student.
 I was motivated to lose weight—it is the beauty industry, after all.

 "I worried for nothing.
 The kids were gracious and respectful.
 A lot of them called me Mom.
 I was their surrogate mom away from home.
 I was flattered when they asked me for advice.
 I was gratified that they accepted me in their lives.
-I was floored was they asked me to speak at our graduation.
+I was floored when they asked me to speak at our graduation.
 It was very flattering."

 Back-to-School Age: 55

 Degree: B.A. in International Studies

-As a 55-year old freshman with zero college credits, Theresa had a steep road ahead of her when she enrolled at NYU School of Professional Studies (NYU-SCPS).
+As a 55-year-old freshman with zero college credits, Theresa had a steep road ahead of her when she enrolled at NYU School of Professional Studies (NYU-SCPS).
 There'd been a 38-year gap since her last formal schooling, and she had no SAT scores.
-But she did have decades of life experience to draw on.
+But she did have decades of life experience from which to draw.